trebisky/ebaz4205_miner/secret/README.md

 <p>
 I am testing against an Antminer S9 board which has the Zynq XC7Z010-CLG400A chip.
-On this board the serial console is on the right pins and there are handy jumpers for all of the boot mode options.
+On this board the serial console is on the correct pins and there are handy jumpers for all of the boot mode options, making all of this relatively easy.

 1. 02-zynq-uart.py - original script by "404"
 1. dumper.py - original script by "404"